irvinlim/square-ctf-2018/c3/README.md

 From inspecting the strips more, we realise that each strip's width is exactly the width of a single block/pixel in the QR code.
 Additionally, there are 6 strips which are completely white.
 This means that the QR code we are dealing with is 21x21, which corresponds to QR version 1.

-We can generate an image that helps us identify the strips better:
+We can generate an image that helps us identify the strips by their index more easily, which will be useful later:

 ![with_index](with_index.png)